Categorical cyclic homology and filtered $\mathcal{D}$-modules on stacks: Koszul duality: Renormalized linear Koszul duality and odd tangent bundles

 \section{Renormalized linear Koszul duality and odd tangent bundles}

-In Section \ref{linear koszul} we review and recast the linear Koszul duality of Mirkovi\'c and Riche \cite{MR, MR IM, MR2} in the language of derived algebraic geometry.
-In particular, we remove connectivity assumptions (essentially by re-definition) and deduce statements in both the graded and non-graded settings by $\bG_m$-equivariantization and de-equivariantization; the resulting categories can sometimes behave strangely and we refer the reader to Warning \ref{prestack warning} for further discussion.
+In this section we introduce a certain renormalization of the category of ind-coherent sheaves which appears in our version of Koszul duality.
+We first review and recast the linear Koszul duality of Mirkovi\'c and Riche \cite{MR, MR IM, MR2} in the language of derived algebraic geometry in Section \ref{linear koszul}, treating both the graded and non-graded settings by $\bG_m$-equivariantization and de-equivariantization.
+In Section \ref{ren linear kd} we enlarge the categories of compact objects and extended linear Koszul duality to this enlargement in Theorem \ref{kd graded ren}.

-In Section \ref{ren linear kd} we enlarge the categories of compact objects and show in Theorem \ref{kd graded ren} that in the relatively\footnote{By this we mean that the projection map for the bundle is quasi-smooth.} quasi-smooth case the category of continuous ind-coherent sheaves on the covariant side of Koszul duality matches with a Tate shearing of category of coherent complexes on the contravariant side.

 In Section \ref{ren loops} we apply the discussion to the case of odd tangent bundles.
-We note in particular Proposition \ref{odd tangent functorial prop}, which identifies certain adjunctions in this setting and may be viewed as ``graded shadows'' of familiar adjunctions in the setting of $\cD$-modules.
-We then specialize results from earlier sections to this setting in Theorem \ref{graded functoriality thm}.